autowarefoundation/autoware.universe/design/Perception/Perception.md

 **Key points of the structure**

-- Interfaces are separated accoriding to the current algorithm level.
+- Interfaces are separated according to the current algorithm level.
 - Enable complex autonomous driving use cases by including information like objects' future movement.
 - Depends on technology development in the future, this structure might be changed (e.g. E2E).